josephmontes/wOBAvs.xwOBA/README.md

 ### NOTES
 - The average d_wOBA for this group of pitching seasons is 0.010
-  - This 46% above average
+  - This is 46% above average
 - The average OAA value for this group of pitchers is 1

 ### PLAYER SPOTLIGHT